classyPimp/turboPimp/README.md

 ###### END NOTES
+For more info refer to source itself.
+I've tried to comment code as much as I could.
+start from components/app/router components/app/main, load click everywhere, watch the demo components source, than proceed to vendor/model, vendor/react_wrapper.

 one day you approach me in the dusk, and ask: "dude what the fuck is this? where are tests at least", and you'll se me putting on my hood masking my face, and me dissapearing in the shadows.